abarton51/CS_4641_Project/tabs/midterm.md

 - F1 Scores, confusion matrix, etc.

 ### Discussion
-**MusicNet**: Data is not distributed well.
-Need to go actually get more data if we want to reliably do classificaiton on all the composers in the dataset.
+**MusicNet**: After performing much of the data visualization on the data that we collected from the Kaggle dataset, we noticed that the data is not distributed well.
+We found that the reason for this distribution is because we need to get more data if we want to reliably do classification on all the composers in the dataset.
+For instance, we noticed that certain composers like Bach had over 100 songs that we were able to use as data points whereas other composers like Haydn had less than 5 songs within the given dataset, which likely caused this disparity in the results.
+Because of this, we plan on adding more songs from the different composers to account for this disparity our results.
+We also found that PCA results of the MIDI data are promising and show separability in the data.
+In addition to using more sophisticated models, we plan on using a multi-modal classification model that processes MIDI numerical data and also possibly including images of MIDI roles and/or mel-spectrogram graphs.
+This entails processing not only the raw numerical MIDI data but also considering supplementary information in the form of images, such as MIDI rolls or mel-spectrogram graphs.

 **GTZAN**: